 To keep multiple client applications in sync, the Dolby.io Communications APIs provide message broadcasting to send data to all conference participants.
 This could be JSON, XML, or a simple string that triggers behavior on other clients.

-To reach larger audiences the platform supports streaming conferences over RTMP, as well as low latency streaming using Millicast services.
+To reach larger audiences the platform supports streaming conferences over RTMP, as well as Dolby.io Real-time Streaming (formerly Millicast) to reach massive audiences with less than 500ms delay around the globe.
 You can start a stream using a REST API call and monitor the status with Webhooks.